MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-fixed-assets-counting.md

 The procedure for carrying out of counting fixed assets is regulated by legislative acts and is one of the procedures for control over the safety of the company's property.
 Its essence in comparison of actual presence of values (money, the equipment, buildings, and also obligations) with accounting data.

 As a rule, counting fixed assets is carried out before the annual reporting.
-To count fixed assets, complete the following steps:
+To register counting fixed assets, complete the following steps:

 1. Go to **Fixed Assets (Russia) \>Journals \> Periodic journals \> FA counting**.